Eating disorders in young people - a parent's guide

 1. Eating disorders explained

 If you suspect your child has an eating disorder, you might be scared to mention anything, worried you will make it worse.
 However, the sooner you talk with them about it, the better.
-Once they accept they have a problem, the faster and the more likely it is that your child will be able to make a full recovery.
+Once they accept they have a problem, the faster and the more likely it is that your child will be able to make a lasting recovery.
 Recovery involves not just getting physically better but also regaining a healthy attitude towards eating, and improving confidence and self esteem.

 There are two main types of eating disorders that commonly affect young people: